jma1ice/newsletterr/readme.md

 * Added warning message when email content is over 25mb
 * Added more debug messaging when sending emails
 * Pre-releases push to discord release channel
+* Contributions section added to about

+ - - tautulli ra pull get libraries first - -
+ - - fix everywhere days and # of items is hardcoded - -
+ - - test api button - -
+ - - email history view recips is not visible in dark mode - -
+ - - mjml? - -
+ - - syncerr button? - -

 ### v0.9.14
 * If recommendations are in email, email is sent to each user separately